 • approving or, as permitted, pre-approving, audit and permissible non-audit services to be performed by the independent registered public accounting firm.

-Our audit committee will operate under a written charter, to be effective upon the closing of this offering, that satisfies the applicable listing standards of the Nasdaq Global Market.
+Our audit committee operates under a written charter, adopted by our board of directors on June 25, 2021, that satisfies the applicable listing standards of the Nasdaq Global Market.

 Compensation Committee